develprr/metamatic-blog/_posts/2023-04-09-many-to-many-relationships-with-mongodb.markdown

-The best document databases that we have here in the future allow you to insert different kinds of complex objects into your ~~tables~~ collections without the headache casting fixed schemas on your tables, and still have all the benefits of an SQL database - indexing, sophisticated queries, joins and still supporting the timeless relational model.
+The best document databases that we have here in the future allow you to insert different kinds of complex objects into your ~~tables~~ collections without the headache of casting fixed schemas on your tables, and still have all the benefits of an SQL database - indexing, sophisticated queries, joins and still supporting the timeless relational model.
 Isn't it fantastic to live in the future?